bikathi/IMDb-on-terminal/README.md

                              Upto three movie terms to search for.
   -V, --version              Print version information and exit.
 ```
-10. Now that we have confirmation it works, let's install it in a more use-case-friendly way.
+10. Now that we have confirmation it works, let's "install" it in a more use-case-friendly way.
 Proceed to procedure B.

 ### PROCEDURE B
 For those who downloaded the `IMDbOnTerminal-1.0-STABLE.jar`, as well as those who have come from the end of procedure A, proceed from here.